chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 When to Leverage Mason for Chapel Builds
 ----------------------------------------

-Mason simplifies the build process for Chapel applications, but it's not currently a one-size-fits-all solution.
+Mason simplifies the build process for Chapel applications.
 Here's a breakdown of when Mason shines and when alternative approaches might be better suited.

 **Ideal Use Cases for Mason:**